Skepticism: Philosophy

 The growing popularity of skeptical views created an intellectual crisis in seventeenth-century Europe.
-One major response was offered by the French philosopher and mathematician René Descartes (1596–1650).
+An influential response was offered by the French philosopher and mathematician René Descartes (1596–1650).
 In his classic work, Meditations of First Philosophy (1641), Descartes sought to refute skepticism, but only after he had formulated the case for skepticism as powerfully as possible.
 Descartes argued that no matter what radical skeptical possibilities we imagine there are certain truths (e.g., that thinking is occurring, or that I exist) that are absolutely certain.
 Thus, the ancient skeptics were wrong to claim that knowledge is impossible.
 Descartes also attempted to refute skeptical doubts about the reliability of our senses, our memory, and other cognitive faculties.
 To do this, Descartes tried to prove that God exists and that God would not allow us to be systematically deceived about the nature of reality.
 Many contemporary philosophers question whether this second stage of Descartes's critique of skepticism is successful.

 In the eighteenth century a new case for skepticism was offered by the Scottish philosopher David Hume (1711–1776).
 Hume was an empiricist, claiming that all genuine ideas can be traced back to original impressions of sensation or introspective consciousness.
 Hume argued that on empiricist grounds there are no sound reasons for belief in God, an enduring self or soul, an external world, causal necessity, objective morality, or inductive reasoning.
 In fact, he argued that "Philosophy would render us entirely Pyrrhonian, were not Nature too strong for it."
 As Hume saw it, the real basis of human belief is not reason, but custom or habit.
 We are hard-wired by nature to trust, say, our memories or inductive reasoning, and no skeptical arguments, however powerful, can dislodge those beliefs.
 In this way, Hume embraced what he called a "mitigated" skepticism, while rejecting an "excessive" Pyrrhonian skepticism that he saw as both impractical and psychologically impossible.